cs-education/classTranscribe/readme.txt

 I put a bunch of functions into public/functions.js basically because I didn't know what they did or when they were called.

+You will need to obtain a CA (Certificate Authority) for https on the main site to function correctly.

 =====AUTHENTICATION WITH SHIBBOLETH=====
 Out of the box, authentication will not work.
 Currently (4/21/17), authentication is handled through TestShib, as we do not have a representative for iTrust.